-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 5,000,000 private placement warrants (or 5,450,000 warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$5,000,000 in the aggregate (or \$5,450,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
-Jefferies has also committed to purchase an aggregate of 1,859,505 warrants (or 2,138,430 warrants if the underwriter's over-allotment option is exercised in full) for a purchase price of approximately \$2,250,001 in the aggregate (or approximately \$2,587,500 if the underwriter's over-allotment option is exercised in full).
-The private placement warrants will be identical to the warrants sold in this offering except that the private placement warrants, so long as they are held by our sponsor, Jefferies or their permitted transferees, (i) will not be redeemable by us, except as described under "Description of Securities-Warrants-Public Warrants Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00," (ii) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until 30 days after the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,000,000 private placement warrants (or 6,600,000 warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$6,000,000 in the aggregate (or \$6,600,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
+The private placement warrants will be identical to the warrants sold in this offering except that the private placement warrants, so long as they are held by our sponsor or its permitted transferees, (i) will not be redeemable by us, except as described under "Description of Securities-Warrants-Public Warrants-Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00," (ii) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until 30 days after the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
 The private placement warrants may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.
-In accordance with FINRA Rule 5110(g)(8)(A), the warrants purchased by Jefferies will not be exercisable for more than five years from the effective date of the registration statement of which this prospectus forms a part for so long as they are held by Jefferies.
-A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$152,250,000 (or \$175,087,500 if the underwriter exercises its over-allotment option in full) will be held in the trust account.
-If we do not complete our initial business combination within 18 months from the closing of this offering, the private placement warrants will expire worthless.
+A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$200,000,000 (or \$230,000,000 if the underwriter exercises its over-allotment option in full) will be held in the trust account.
+If we do not complete our initial business combination within 24 months from the closing of this offering, the private placement warrants will expire worthless.
 The private placement warrants are subject to the transfer restrictions described below.